valfride/lpsrgan/README.md

 python3 test_mv.py --config ./config/testing.yaml --save ./path_to_save_location --tag example
 ```

-The pre-tained model of GP_LPR can be found under [GP_LPR Unofficial Implementation](https://github.com/valfride/gplpr/tree/main) with the pretrained model under tag section.
+The pre-tained model of GP_LPR can be found under [GP_LPR Unofficial Implementation](https://github.com/valfride/gplpr/tree/main) with the pretrained model under releases section.
+The pre-trained model for LPSRGAN can be found in the release section of this repository.

 ## Training from Scratch